chasemc67/Blackjack_Reinforcement_Learning/README.md

 ### Learning Optimal Blackjack Strategies with Reinforcement Learning

-An AI learns the optimal strategy (hit, fold), for every possible card combination.
+An Agent learns the optimal strategy (hit, fold), for every possible card combination.
 This learning is done through Reinforcement Learning, and millions of play throughs.

 ### Requirements: